tetlie/NDS/readme.md

 ## To do list

-- Turn cursor into a pencil
-- Open/close menu logic
-- Style participants list
-- Footer
+- Add container with max width
-  - Add "click/touch to draw"
+- Flex description text to top

 ## Enhancements